How can you search for a lawyer online?

 Asia Law Network can help your search in several ways, particularly if you need help urgently and if you do not have a strong legal network to call on yourself.

-- Quick Consult: You can get get advice from a qualified and experienced lawyer on the phone for 15 minutes for a flat, transparent fee starting at S$49.
+- Get legal advice with a Quick Consult: You can get advice from a qualified and experienced lawyer on the phone for 15 minutes within 48 hours for a flat, transparent fee starting at S$49.
 Quick Consults are affordable, which is why we typically suggest that customers get at one more Quick Consult to get a second opinion to get a different perspective to help you make better decisions.
 In the event that follow-on legal services are required, this gives you more options to compare lawyers.

 Choosing a lawyer can be made easy with a checklist.
 You should always be on the lookout for hygiene factors that disqualify certain lawyers (e.g. disciplinary records, lack of transparency in scope) while making sure that the lawyer you select fulfills the decision-making factors (e.g good track record, relevant expertise).